-The goal of this course is to enable teacher candidates to design, organize, and facilitate positive learning environments.
-Students will observe, document, devise, and discuss consistent teacher behaviors that encourage high standards of student involvement in classroom activities.
-Students will investigate how effective management skills and high-quality instruction can facilitate learning environments where all students can learn and succeed.
-Proficiencies are determined by the candidate's ability to plan and design clear expectations about appropriate and inappropriate behavior, efficient use of time, room organization, dissemination of materials, cleanup, and project storage.
-Study includes the teaching cycle, positive characteristics of classroom managers, and prescriptions for effective management of the classroom and instruction.
+The goal of this course is to enable teacher candidates to design, organize, and facilitate successful learning environments.
+Students will observe, document, devise, and discuss effective teacher routines that encourage high standards of student involvement in classroom activities.
+Students will investigate how high-quality instruction can facilitate learning environments where all students can learn and succeed.
+Proficiencies are determined by the student's ability to plan and communicate clear expectations, use time efficiently, organize a classroom, and facilitate materials distribution, cleanup, and project storage.
 Legal rights, due process, and school governance augment the course objectives.